change-metrics/monocle/README.md

 ## Hacking

 This section explains how you can hack the Monocle code.
-The idea is to use the docker deployement to avoid complex development methods.
+The idea is to use the docker deployment to avoid complex development methods.

 After changes, simply run the following command. docker-compose will rebuild and re-spawn the changed containers: